Mearsheimer: 'The US won't tolerate China as peer competitor' | DW | 23.09.2020

 Pakistan, North Korea, Cambodia, Laos and probably Myanmar will likely side with China.
 Japan, India, Singapore and Vietnam will be allied with the US.

-In July, former Australian Premier Kevin Rudd called the US-China rivalry a "Cold War 1.5."
+In July, former Australian Prime Minister Kevin Rudd called the US-China rivalry a "Cold War 1.5."
 What do you think about the historical analogy?

 On a very general level, there is a similarity between the Cold War and what's happening now with the United States and China.